0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/PROCESS_IMPROVEMENTS.md

 2. **Create Real Examples**: Show, don't just tell, how to solve common problems
 3. **Provide Ongoing Support**: Be there when things go wrong, not just when they work

-The goal isn't just to solve the technical problem - it's to make the customer feel confident they can build something amazing with Dynamic.
+The goal isn't just to solve the technical problem, it's to make the customer feel confident they can build something amazing with Dynamic.